John Lewis Partnership: 1900s family disagreements

 There was constant quarrelling between Lewis and his sons.
 By 1909, Oswald wanted out, and Lewis senior reluctantly agreed to buy back Oswald's quarter share of the business for £50,000 (equivalent to about £4.5 million in 2010).
-Oswald went to read Law at Oxford, qualified as a barrister, and became a cavalry officer in 1914.
+Oswald went to study at the Faculty of Law, University of Oxford, qualified as a barrister, and became a cavalry officer in 1914.
 He was injured and discharged in 1916, whereupon he accepted an invitation from his father to rejoin the business.

 Lewis had several run-ins with Lord Howard de Walden, his Oxford Street landlord, and in 1903 he spent three weeks in Brixton Prison for defying a court order obtained by de Walden.
 In 1911, de Walden sued him for libel.
 Lewis was found guilty, but the jury awarded damages of just a farthing.

-In 1906, Lewis bought a controlling interest in the Sloane Square-based business Peter Jones Limited, the eponymous founder of which had died the previous year.
+In 1906, Lewis bought a controlling interest in the Sloane Square-based business Peter Jones Limited, named after the eponymous founder Peter Rees Jones who had died the previous year.
 Lewis walked from Oxford Street with the £20,000 purchase price in banknotes.